dappvibe/pexfi/README.md

 ## Deploy

 Use parameters file that holds uniswap, tokens, chainlink oracles addresses.
 For each network its own.
 Use `--network` to select blockchain.
+Networks are in ignition/parameters/

 `npx hardhat ignition deploy ignition/modules/Market.js --parameters ignition/parameters/hardhat.json --verify --deployment-id hardhat`